 In September 1851, heartache struck when infant son Anson died at about 1 month of age.

 The following year -- 1852 -- took a huge, tragic toll on the family.
 Cynthia was pregnant with their fourth child, and was due in autumn.
 Just as she came to term, George and young daughters Lucy and Julia became very ill.
 They were treated on a daily basis by Dr. M.C.
 Miller (at the cost of $1.00 per housecall).
 Cynthia gave birth to a daughter -- Margaret -- on Oct.
 11th, only to have Lucy pass away five days later, on Oct.
 16th.
 Julia then died, on Nov.
-5th, and George himself died, on Nov.
+5th, and George himself succumbed to the Angel of Death, on Nov.
 18th, at age 33.

 Because of the heavy family debts, many of the widow's possessions were auctioned to raise funds to pay creditors.
 George's brother in law, Luther White, was appointed an appraiser to aid in the process.
 However, as widow, Cynthia was allowed to keep the following: